ascend4/ascend4/models/job_shop.md

 The script loads `job_shop.a4c`, solves through the ASCEND adapter, runs the model's self-test, prints operation start/duration/finish times, and saves a two-panel Gantt chart.
-The upper panel groups by paper job and colours by press;
+The upper panel groups by paper job and the lower by press.
+In both panels, blue/green/yellow identifies the press, while the shade identifies the job: Paper 1 is light, Paper 2 medium-light, and Paper 3 medium.
-the lower groups by press and colours by job.
+Each operation retains exactly the same colour between views; labels also identify the paper jobs in the lower panel.
 Bars give start–finish times, and a dashed line marks the makespan.
 No Pyomo, pandas or vendor Python bindings are needed.
 Gurobi requires a working license, discovered by `a4` as usual.